 Narrow things down geographically.
-For most people figuring out how to market computer services, it’s a matter of having a service radius within a certain distance or certain amount of driving time.
-Regardless of where you are located, 30- to 60-minutes driving time is what most small business IT companies, consulting businesses, VARs, service providers, and computer repair businesses can manage.
+For most people figuring out how to market computer services, it’s a matter of having a service radius within a certain distance or a certain amount of driving time.
+Regardless of where you are located, 30- to 60-minute driving time is what most small business IT companies, consulting businesses, VARs, service providers, and computer repair businesses can manage.

 Obviously, if your business is located in metro London, downtown Manhattan, or a similar location, it’s a little bit harder to get around because of traffic congestion.
 In that scenario, it’s going to be more about how fast you can get there as opposed to mileage.

-First and foremost, define small business by geography, the zip or postal codes, a portion of the state, or a province.
-Some people will look at area or city codes for telephone purposes and others will look at a MSA – metropolitan statistical area – or something along those lines.
+First and foremost, define the small business by geography, the zip or postal codes, a portion of the state, or a province.
+Some people will look at area or city codes for telephone purposes and others will look at an MSA – metropolitan statistical area – or something along those lines.

 But the key thing is that you have to be specific about geography.